AdamBien/afterburner.fx/README.md

 The opinionated just-enough MVP framework (2.5 classes) for JavaFX

-afterburner.fx provides:

-1. "Zero-Configuration" javax.inject.Inject DI of models or services into presenters.
-2. Convention-based unification of presenter, view, FXML and css.
-3. Conventional resource bundle loading.
-4. Injection of System.getProperties.
-6. Injection of presenter-local configuration properties (system properties are overriding the local configuration).
-7. Afterburner is a "Just-Enough-Framework" extracted from [airhacks-control](https://github.com/AdamBien/airhacks-control) and used in [airpad](https://github.com/AdamBien/airpad), [lightfish](https://github.com/AdamBien/lightfish) and [floyd](https://github.com/AdamBien/floyd) applications
+Afterburner is a "Just-Enough-Framework" extracted from [airhacks-control](https://github.com/AdamBien/airhacks-control) and used in [airpad](https://github.com/AdamBien/airpad), [lightfish](https://github.com/AdamBien/lightfish) and [floyd](https://github.com/AdamBien/floyd) applications.

+Goal: "Less Code, Increased Productivity"

 Jumpstart with: